falakthkr/template-preview-system/README.md

-# DynamicForm Application
+# Template Preview System Application

-DynamicForm is a React-based application that dynamically generates a form based on data fetched from an API.
+Template Preview System is a React-based application that dynamically generates a form based on data fetched from an API.
 Users can fill out the form, submit it, and preview a template generated based on their input.

 ## Features